 How is this related to home grown players being more effective?
 The aforementioned differences, are found between Spaniards and Germans, two countries very close to each other geographically.
 Most club sides have to integrate players from not only different countries, but from across the world.
 A typical European top division club has players from South America, Europe, Africa, and sometimes even Asia.
 Think of how difficult it can be to integrate these elements and get them on the same page, to co-ordinate well, and be effective as a team.
 The lack of synergy is startling when contrasted with synergy shown by a club with a large contingent of home grown players, like Barcelona.

 The key to overcoming this difficulty would be to have players who think in the same language together.
-Of course, Shinji Kagawa could learn English and get along with his mates, but if he doesn’t think in English, he wont be on the same page as say, Welbeck, whose thought process will be very different.
+Of course, Shinji Kagawa could learn English through sources like the Effortless English Club and get along with his mates, but if he doesn’t think in English, he wont be on the same page as say, Welbeck, whose thought process will be very different.

 Acclimatization: This is yet another simple, but oft overlooked factor.
 Players moving from abroad face a lot of trouble with settling down in a new place.
 It’s a problem that can be put in perspective if we look at it through our own eyes.
 Imagine moving to a new country, where you don’t speak the language, don’t know the people, aren’t used to the weather, and don’t eat the food.
 It can be hard enough moving within a country and adapting to cultural changes (I can personally testify).
 Moving across continents, often suddenly, can be very difficult.
 Add to this the stress of dealing with the media, high expectations, training, and family issues.
+Fortunately, for many people moving to countries like the UK, they have the benefit of getting the help they need from a london relocation agency and friends who can help them to get acclimated to a completely new country.
+However, in some cases, it is true that not everyone has that luxury, and they often find it very difficult.
 This process is equally difficult for both young players, and older ones.
+Also, it is common for some countries to sell or rent out homes only after they do extensive background checks (you can discover more here) on potential buyers.
+Their house is only assigned to them after they meet certain requirements.
 A lot of youngsters, especially South American ones, often move abroad, to Europe, during or just after their teenage years.
-At this age, it becomes tough for them to settle down in their new homes, and the percentage of successful exports is quite low.
+At this age, it becomes tough for them to settle down in their new homes so many will check out other Parc Clematis Location areas, the percentage of successful exports is quite low.
 When we consider this, we should probably applaud Neymar for his decision to delay his move, and the decision to move to a club that will focus on his holistic development, in a country which is quite similar to Brazil in terms of language and culture.
 In light of these facts, our admiration for Ronaldo must increase immeasurably, as he moved across to PSV at the age of just 17, and made a legend out of himself.
 Secondly, players that can have problems are the older lot, who bring their families along with them.
 This shift, often sudden, can be difficult for the family to adapt to.
 The player’s children may have trouble adjusting to their new school, and the wives/girlfriends are also sometimes slow to adapt.
 They have a lack of company, unlike their spouses, and trouble at home can often affect a player’s performance at work.
 Manchester City know this well.
 Both their Argentine strikers have struggled in the past because of this.
 Tevez, famously took a 6 month vacation and asked to leave City to be closer to his family.
 He also lamented the weather in Manchester, and the culinary problems he faced.
 Despite spending a number of years in England, he simply couldn’t adapt, and one can only hope that he fares better in Italy.
 Of course, the other side of the argument is that Tevez may have been making noises just to get a new contract, but that doesn’t explain the problems Sergio Aguero faced in his second season, with his life behind the scenes adversely affecting his on-field performance.
 The third type of personal problem a player may face is isolation.
 When players are new to a club, they don’t tend to have too many friends already at the club.
 This means that for the first few weeks at least, the player can end up feeling a bit isolated and lonely.
 This, again, seems like something of a trivial issue to many fans, but it’s not.
 These things affect your performance regardless of your pay.

 Often, the source of discomfort, apart from personal issues, is something very small, like a drastic change in the sensory inputs.
 A lot of Indians, for example, tend to struggle when they move abroad, because it simply doesn’t smell like India.
 This is a transition that is difficult to make, as it is a sub-conscious push out of one’s comfort zone and environment.
 Due to the fact that it’s sub-conscious, there’s not too much that can be done about it.
 It has to be given time.
 This may not be so applicable for players moving within a continent, but is a serious challenge for players jumping continents.